polezhaev-ds/made_2019_cpp/README.md

 * `BigInt` is based on the own vector implementation (template class `DynamicArray`) - requirement of assignment
 * `BigInt` and `DynamicArray` implement "The rule of 5" (constructor, copy constructor, move constructor, assignment operator, move assignment)
 * The size of `BigInt` and `DynamicArray` is limeted by RAM and `std::size_t`
-* Main functionality is covered by 203 assertions of tests ([Header based catch2 library](https://github.com/catchorg/Catch2))
+* Main functionality is covered by 191 assertions ([Header based catch2 library](https://github.com/catchorg/Catch2))

 ### How to build and run
 * `make` - to build both *bigint* and *biging_test*